 Mistake #6 — not linking to others as I’d like them to link to me

-I still see it every day, people linking to others using the anchor text ‘here’ or ‘click here’.
-You wouldn’t be linking to people unless you thought they had something worth saying, so give them a link they’ll truly appreciate.
-I touch upon the subject in this article: Graphic design Edinburgh and keyword search ranking.
+I see it every day, people linking to others using the anchor text ‘here’ or ‘click here’.
+You wouldn’t be linking to people unless you thought they had something worth saying, so give them a link they’ll really appreciate.
+I touch upon the subject here: Graphic design Edinburgh and keyword search ranking.

 Andy Beard says it better than I can: linking mistakes frequently encountered on blogs.